 Julieann Veronica Ulin joined Florida Atlantic University as the Assistant Professor of British and American Modernism in 2009.
 She received her Ph.D. in English from the University of Notre Dame, where she was the Edward Sorin Postdoctoral Fellow in the Humanities from 2007-2009.
 She holds her MA in English from Fordham University and a BA in English from Washington and Lee University.
 In 2011, she taught “Irish Literary Landscapes,” a study abroad course in Ireland she developed for FAU students.
 In 2012, she received the Northern Campus Exceptional Faculty Award.

-She authored the introduction to Race and Immigration in the New Ireland, which she co-edited (University of Notre Dame Press 2013).
-Her work has appeared in Joyce Studies Annual, James Joyce Quarterly, Women’s Studies Quarterly, Hungry Words: Images of Famine in the Irish Canon (Irish Academic Press) and Richard Wright: New Readings for the 21st Century (Palgrave Macmillan).
-Her scholarship is forthcoming in American Literature, Open Graves, Open Minds: Representations of Vampires and the Undead from the Enlightenment to the Present (Manchester University Press), and The Cambridge Companion to Irish Drama on Film.
-Her current book project, Medieval Invasions in Modern Irish Literature, explores representations of Ireland’s twelfth-century history in twentieth-century writing (under contract, Palgrave Macmillan).
+She authored the introduction to and edited Race and Immigration in the New Ireland (University of Notre Dame Press).
+Her work has appeared in journals such as American Literature, Joyce Studies Annual, James Joyce Quarterly and Women’s Studies Quarterly, and collections such as Hungry Words: Images of Famine in the Irish Canon (Irish Academic Press), Critical Insights: Southern Gothic (Salem Press) and Richard Wright: New Readings for the 21st Century (Palgrave Macmillan).
+Her scholarship is forthcoming in Sam George and Bill Hughes (eds.), Open Graves, Open Minds: Representations of Vampires and the Undead from the Enlightenment to the Present (Manchester University Press), James Hutchisson (ed.), Moveable Feasts: New Essays on Hemingway’s Posthumous Works (Kent State UP), Robert C. Evans (ed.), Critical Insights: Kate Chopin’s The Awakening (Salem Press) and R. Barton Palmer and Marc C. Conner (eds.), The Cambridge Companion to Irish Drama on Film.
+Her forthcoming monograph Medieval Invasions in Modern Irish Literature (Palgrave Macmillan) explores representations of Ireland’s twelfth-century history in twentieth-century writing.